ouspg/CompSec/README.md

 ## Virtual machines

-Each lab utilizes one of the virtual machines below.
+Each lab utilizes one of the virtual machines below:
-Following virtual machines will be used:

 * Kali Linux - for shellcoding, fuzzing and web security lab
   * User: compsec